Member Login | Sign Up

 Definition

-The ad court is the left side of the tennis court as divided by the center service line and center mark at the baseline.
+The ad court is on the left side of the tennis court as divided by the center service line and center mark at the baseline.

 I love serving out wide in the ad court.

-Context for Ad Court
+Ad vs. Deuce Court

 Players use the term ad court to refer to the left side of the court.